 Overview of the Passport Denial Program

-The Passport Denial Program, which is part of the Federal Offset Program, is designed to help states enforce delinquent child support obligations.
-Under the program, noncustodial parents certified by a state as having arrearages exceeding $2,500 are submitted by the Federal Office of Child Support Enforcement (OCSE) to the Department of State (DoS), which denies them U.S. passports upon application or the use of a passport service.
-Noncustodial parents are not automatically removed from the Passport Denial Program even if their arrearages fall below the $2,500 threshold.
+The Passport Denial Program, which is part of the Federal Collections and Enforcement Program, helps states enforce past-due support obligations.
+Under the program, the federal Office of Child Support Enforcement (OCSE) submits a record of parents certified by a state as having arrearages exceeding $2,500 to the State Department.
+The State Department denies the parents U.S. passports upon application or the use of a passport service.
+OCSE does not automatically remove them from the Passport Denial Program even if their arrearages fall below the $2,500 threshold.

 Policy and Technical Operations Information

 - Action Transmittal 10-04 – Collection and Enforcement of Past-Due Child Support Obligations

 – Policy document provides information and citations to the law.

 – Website provides detailed information for obtaining passports.